horstjens/ThePythonGameBook/goblindice001.rst

    :align: right

 Imagine a young goblin named "Grunty".
 He dreams of being a fearsome warrior one day.
 However, at the moment, he is rather unskilled and barely capable of handling a weapon.
-Grunty goes to the training place fighting against a wooden testdummy.
+Grunty goes to the training place fighting against a punchbag or wooden testdummy.

 Handling a weapon is no easy task, and Grunty will, despite his best efforts, not always land a blow.
 Sometimes he will miss.